 I’ve always said that making filo pastry from scratch is absolute madness and a pursuit only to be undertaken if you are a Great British Bake Off contestant.
 However secretly I have been harbouring a craving to make it myself.
 Just to see what it was like, out of curiosity more than anything.
 Now I live with my boyfriend I have so much more time at weekends (we used to live in different cities) so I have time for big baking projects like this.
-So I did it!
+So I decide to make Fruit Strudel from scratch!
 Here’s what happened…

 I decided to make a strudel as this is one of the most well known filo bakes so I thought it was a good place to begin.
-I started making the filo pastry by sieving 250g plain flour into a bowl.
-In a separate bowl I beat one egg with 125ml water, 1/2 tsp lemon juice and a pinch of salt.
+I started making the filo pastry by sieving plain flour into a bowl.
+In a separate bowl I beat egg with water, lemon juice and salt.
 The recipe told me to put the flour on the work surface (hence the photo above) and pour the egg mixture into it.
 This is a bad idea.
 I do not recommend it as it is stupidly messy.
 Just mix it in a bowl until a dough forms.

 The dough will be quite wet, so knead it on a floured surface until it becomes smooth.
 This takes about 10 minutes.
 I oiled my hands to stop it sticking to them and found this quite effective.

 I covered my dining table with an old, but clean, bed sheet.
 You could also use a tablecloth.
 You may get butter or fruit juice on it so don’t use your best linen.
 Then I floured it evenly and well.